Use forms to streamline user data entry

 2. In the editor panel, select Actions.

-3. In the action sequence with an On submit trigger, click Add action.
+3. In the action sequence with an On click - Primary trigger, click Add action.

-4. Configure an action to define the behavior when the form is submitted.
+4. Configure an action to define the behavior when the primary button is clicked.

 For several action types, including Insert row, Update row(s), Set control value, and Set single row container, you can use a form field as the source for a value.
-For example, you can configure an Insert row action to add a row to an input table based on every form field, submitting them directly to corresponding columns in an input table.
+For example, you can configure an Insert row action to add a row to an input table, submitting the form fields to corresponding columns in an input table.

-To configure the action sequence with an On clear trigger:
+To configure the action sequence with an On click - Secondary trigger:

 1. Select the form element.